 - remaining in a toxic relationship

 - rapid attachment and detachment from people

 - going to extreme measures to avoid rejection

 - difficulty making friends

-There are many potential causes of abandonment issues, ranging from environmental to genetic.
-Abandonment fears often start early in life and might involve forms of childhood trauma (like abuse or neglect).
+There are many potential causes of the fears of abandonment, ranging from environmental to genetic.
+These fears often start early in life and might involve forms of childhood trauma (like abuse or neglect).

 Avoidant Personality Disorder